Life for Sale

 Life for Sale (命売ります, Inochi Urimasu) is a 1968 novel by Yukio Mishima.
-It was first serialised twenty-one times in the weekly magazine Weekly Playboy between 21 May 1968 and 8 October 1968.
+It was first serialised in twenty-one parts in the weekly magazine Weekly Playboy between 21 May 1968 and 8 October 1968.
 It was published in hardcover format by Shueisha on 25 December 1968.
 It was published in paperback by Chikuma Bunko on 24 February 1998.
-The novel was translated into English by Stephen Dodd and published in paperback format in the United Kingdom by Penguin Classics on 1 August 2019.
+It was translated into English by Stephen Dodd and published in paperback in the United Kingdom by Penguin Classics on 1 August 2019.
 The English translation received a wider release in paperback by Vintage International on 21 April 2020.

 In 2018, the novel was adapted as a BS TV Tokyo television drama starring Aoi Nakamura as Hanio Yamada.

 Plot

-Hanio Yamada is a 27-year-old copywriter for Tokyo Ad who, after a suicide attempt, quits his job and advertises his own life for sale in a Tokyo newspaper.
-Yamada's life is shaken up when he agrees to the increasingly bizarre requests of those who respond to his offer.
+Hanio Yamada is a 27-year-old copywriter who works for the advertising agency Tokyo Ad.
+A handsome and successful young man, Yamada is nevertheless unfulfilled by his job and attempts to overdose on a sedative.
+Awaking in the hospital after his suicide attempt, Yamada becomes consumed by the meaninglessness of existence.
+He quits his job and advertises his own life for sale in a Tokyo newspaper.
+Open to any task that might result in his death, Yamada's life is shaken up when he agrees to the increasingly bizarre requests of those who respond to his offer.

 Publication

 Life for Sale was first serialised in Weekly Playboy twenty-one times between 21 May and 8 October in 1968.
 It was domestically published in hardcover format by Shueisha on 25 December 1968 and in paperback by Chikuma Bunko thirty years later on 24 February 1998.
 The novel was translated into English by Stephen Dodd, the Professor of Japanese Literature at the School of Oriental and African Studies, and published in paperback format in the United Kingdom by Penguin Classics on 1 August 2019.
-The English translation received a wider release in paperback by Vintage International on 21 April 2020.
+Dodd's translation received a wider release in paperback by Vintage International on 21 April 2020.

+In Japan, Life for Sale was considered relatively unknown.
+However, in 2015, the book experienced a sudden surge in popularity, with Chikuma Bunko reprinting 70,000 copies in one month, making it a bestseller that year and the following year in 2016.